bluebirz/bluebirz.github.io/_drafts/2025-wake-app.md

 ---

-## Awake for Windows
+## Windows: Awake

-Awake is a part of PowerToys that is a app collection for Windows for productivity.
+"Awake" is a part of PowerToys that is a app collection for Windows for productivity.
 We can install PowerToys from [here](https://learn.microsoft.com/en-us/windows/powertoys/install).

 After install, we can see "Awake" in the PowerToys settings.
 Enable it and we should find it in the system tray.